An Overview of MySQL

 - How can we get total number of records by query in Mysql?

-- What is best to upload a large file in MySQL?
+- How to upload a large file through phpmyadmin in MySQL?

 Looking for a new job?
 Do not miss to read our Mysql Interview Questions and answers.
 Whether you are a fresher or an experienced, these questions and answers that can help you to crack your interview.